 - Market intermediaries include parties involved in distributing the product or service of the organisation.

-- Partners are all the separate entities like advertising agencies, market research organisations, banking and insurance companies, transportation companies, brokers, etc. which conduct business with the organisation.
+- Partners are all the separate entities like advertising agencies, market research organisations, banking and insurance companies, transportation companies, brokers, etc., which conduct business with the organisation.

 Macro Environment

 The macro component of the marketing environment is also known as the broad environment.
 It constitutes the external factors and forces which affect the industry as a whole but don’t have a direct effect on the business.
-The macro-environment can be divided into 6 parts.
+The macro-environment can be divided into six parts.

 Demographic Environment